Voyager Of The Seas current position

 Voyager Of The Seas Wiki

 Voyager is Royal Caribbean's first Voyager-class liner, with sisterships Adventure, Explorer, Mariner, Navigator.
 Voyager OTS was built in 1999 by Kvaerner Masa (Turku Finland) - shipbuilder of all vessels in this series.
-The company is now part of STX Europe (division of STX Holding, South Korea).
-In 1999, Voyager OTS was world's biggest passenger ship.
+The company is now part of STX Europe (a division of STX Holding, South Korea).
+In 1999, Voyager OTS was the world's biggest passenger ship.
 They used to call it "floating sea'" because of its innovative design.
 All Voyager-class liners were world's biggest - until the arrival of the Cunard liner RMS Queen Mary 2 in 2004.

 Itineraries 2016-2017 Asia charters